 Passing the knowledge test proves you are ready for the private pilot oral exam.

 The check pilot will not ask anything extraordinary for your stage of pilot license.
-The check pilot will only ask questions that are relevant for the private pilot licensing phase.
+The check pilot will only ask relevant questions for the private pilot licensing phase.

 If you aced your private pilot knowledge test, you could straightforwardly answer all the questions during the oral exam.